grafana/beyla/docs/sources/network/_index.md

 | `k8s.dst.node.name`  | Name of the destination Node                                                                                                                                                        |
 | `k8s.cluster.name`   | Name of the Kubernetes cluster.
 Beyla can auto-detect it on Google Cloud, Microsoft Azure, and Amazon Web Services.
 For other providers, set the `BEYLA_KUBE_CLUSTER_NAME` property |

-### Allowed attributes
+### How to specify reported attributes

-If the metric with all the attributes is reported it might lead to a cardinality explosion, especially when including external traffic in the `src.address`/`dst.address` attributes.
+If the metric with all the possible attributes is reported it might lead to a cardinality explosion, especially when including external traffic in the `src.address`/`dst.address` attributes.

-You can specify which attributes are allowed in the Beyla configuration.
-Allowed attributes and aggregates the metrics by them.
+You can specify which attributes are allowed in the Beyla configuration, to aggregate the metric by them.

 For example:

 ```yaml
 network: